Magic Little Corners

-For a long time, I kept things pretty standard.
+For a long time I kept things pretty standard.
 When I started my life after college I got a desktop computer, where I planned to do my “serious writing”(lol).
-Around the computer, I placed a few photographs of my family and my boyfriend—people who mean a lot to me.
-Beside my keyboard, I fell into the habit of keeping a notebook because sometimes I just need to write things down with a pen.
+Around the computer I placed a few photographs of my family and my boyfriend—people who mean a lot to me.
+Beside my keyboard I fell into the habit of keeping a notebook, because sometimes I just need to write things down with a pen.
 My best friend from college bought me these cute Disney princess plastic clocks.
 She actually found two of them!
 I couldn’t believe it.
 Those were next to the photos.
-I also kept a porcelain antique teacup that reminds me of Beauty and the Beast next to the clocks.
+I also kept a porcelain antique tea cup that reminds me of Beauty and the Beast beside the clocks.

 But that was not where I wrote.

 I also had two tables on either side of my bed.
 One table was on the side where I slept.
 The other…well, that one wasn’t really used for anything.
 It was tucked away beside the window to the outside at the end of the tiny little alley between my bed and the wall, only large enough for one person to really stand in at one time.
 One day I discovered that, if I sat on this little box I had where I stuffed all of the cords for which I could no longer remember the use, that table could be used as a kind of small desk.
 Better than that, tucked into the corner beside the window, it was quiet and peaceful.
 Somehow the noise of the house and the noise of life couldn’t reach me there.
 It was in that little corner of the world that I built my creative space.